vflour/cutscene-engine/README.md

 ```
 ### Reference
 References are external objects loaded into the cutscene.
 They will either contain a path or a "special" value (such as %LOCALPLAYER%, more on that later)
+When a cutscene is loaded, all objects are cloned into a folder.
+The Action script will then figure out what to do with the reference when it is being called.
 ```
 {
   Type = "ReferenceType",
   Path = "ReplicatedStorage.MyModel"
 }
 ```

+* Path is an absolute path to an instance in the game.
+Make sure that the instance will reside there when the cutscene is loaded, otherwise it will not work.
+* Path can also be %LOCALPLAYER%, which is essentially a way to tell the script to clone the local player's character when the cutscene is loaded.

 ### Frame
 A frame is a sequence of actions in a cutscene.
 Every time a cutscene plays, every action will be executed at once.
 The script will then yield until the Wait Event has fired.